Healthy Society

 Project by:

-• Yi Wang
+- Yi Wang

-• New perspectives in leukemia diagnosis
+New perspectives in Leukaemia diagnosis

-Our project aims to help doctors predict a rare type of blood cancer called Chronic Myelomonocytic Leukemia (CMML) more accurately.
+Our project aims to help doctors predict a rare type of blood cancer called Chronic Myelomonocytic Leukaemia (CMML) more accurately.
 This cancer can be hard to detect early, and our goal is to make it easier and quicker to find, so people can start treatment sooner.
 We use special computer programs that look at pictures of blood cells and information about patients' health to make predictions.
 This method is like how a detective gathers clues to solve a mystery.

 We collected lots of data, including images of blood cells and other important health details from patients.
 Then, our computer program learned to notice patterns in this data that might suggest someone has this cancer.
 Our findings showed that this new way could really improve how doctors figure out who has this disease, making it faster and more reliable.
 This could help patients start their treatment earlier and have a better chance of getting better.